 Who doesn’t want to make it to the pinnacle of their profession and experience the rush of being a superstar and the wealth and luxury that come with it?

 I’m not delusional.
-Becoming a Big League Ballplayer can bring all sorts of joy and excitement for those who have put so much time and hard work in the pursuit of their dream.
+Becoming a Major League ballplayer can bring all sorts of joy and excitement for those who have put so much time and hard work in the pursuit of their dream.
 And we should all strive to be excellent at what we do.
 But if we want freedom from having to have these things in order to be happy, we need to take our new habit of loving others to the next level.

 Instead of having to be the guy with more power and popularity than others, what if we were a guy who empowers others instead?
 What is we became the guy who's greatest value to the team cannot be quantified on a stat sheet?

 True leadership isn't a matter of being better than everybody else but rather being someone who makes everybody else better.
 If you really want to cut bitterness off at the roots then embrace being the guy who makes everyone around you better instead of the guy who has to be better than everyone around you.

 And so, if you ever find yourself fighting off the bitterness monster that seems to thrive in highly competitive professions, be real about your bitterness, begin a new habit of doing random acts of kindness for others and become the guy who makes your environment and everyone around you better.